 Expected Results:

 The MME selects the integrity algorithm which has the highest priority according to the ordered lists and is contained in the UE EPS security capabilities.
 The MME checks the message authentication code on the SECURITY MODE COMPLETE message.

+If the MAC in the SECURITY MODE COMPLETE is verified, the NAS integrity protection algorithm is selected and applied correctly.

+Otherwise, the Initial Context Setup Request cannot be captured if the wrong MAC is received.

 Expected format of evidence: